 As a supplier of thermal management solutions for the Department of Defense (DoD), ACT’s products must be able to perform wherever the nation’s warfighters need them, and each theater of the DoD’s operations can offer a unique environmental challenge.
 The temperatures of an African or Middle Eastern climate will be dramatically different from those of the Arctic reaches of Europe.
 Click for fielded examples

 - After asking some key questions about the project, engineers will use internal load calculation tools to ensure that the appropriately sized cooling and heating equipment is being provided.

 - Key design features such as system airflow, ventilation requirements, and the associated loads influence the demands on the ECU and are significant in defining the overall performance required.
 Not to mention the importance of the ambient environment (and worst-case) conditions under which the shelter and ECU will be operating.

-- A collaboration between sales and engineering both at ACT and the customer results in a quotation for a custom-designed ECU.
+- A collaboration between sales and engineering both at ACT and the customer results in a quotation for a custom-designed environmental control unit (ECU).